RFC 0001 — Version 1.0

 | Span | A relation connecting multiple events (slur, beam, hairpin) |

-| Working Set | A subset of a score extracted for editing with context |
+| Working Set | A bounded MRS-S fragment with task-adaptive context |

 2. Design Principles